MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

 1. **batchPoster**: This parameter sets the batch poster address for your Orbit chain.
 The batch poster account plays a crucial role in batching and compressing transactions on the Orbit chain and transmitting them back to the parent chain.

-2. **validators**: This parameter is an array of validator addresses.
+2. **validators**: This parameter is an array of <a data-quicklook-from="validator">validator</a> addresses.
 Validators are responsible for validating the chain state and posting Rollup Blocks (RBlocks) back to the parent chain.
 They also monitor the chain and initiate challenges against potentially faulty RBlocks submitted by other validators.

 3. **nativeToken**: This parameter determines the token used for paying gas fees on the Orbit chain.
-It can be set to ETH for regular chains or to any ERC20 token for **gas fee token network** Orbit chains.
+It can be set to ETH for regular chains or to any `ERC-20` token for **gas fee token network** Orbit chains.

 4. **confirmPeriodBlocks**: This parameter sets the challenge period in terms of blocks, which is the time allowed for validators to dispute or challenge state assertions.
 On Arbitrum One and Arbitrum Nova, this is currently set to approximately seven days in block count.